 Worldwide every year 800,000 to 1.2 million people commit suicide.
 In the Netherlands, with a population of over 17 million, more than 1,800 people die by suicide every year and 94,000 people with suicidal thoughts attempt to take their lives.
 Despite these high rates and the damage it does to those involved and to society, talking about suicide is still considered a taboo.
 People with suicidal thoughts often feel isolated.
 This is partly, because the health care professionals they visit are unable to address the issues of despair and suicidality.
-In order to enhance suicide prevention in healthcare and beyond, 113 provides a range of online servicesaimed at suicide prevention in healthcare and beyond.
+In order to promote suicide prevention in healthcare and beyond, 113 provides a range of online services.
 These services can be used anonymously and free of charge 24/7.
-This lets people with suicidal thoughts find or regain hope, get help and find adaptive ways to cope with despair and psychological pain.
-In addition, 113 aims at empowering, teaching and training health care professionals, gatekeepers throughout society, relatives and friends in order for them to overcome their reluctance to address suicidal thoughts and behaviour.
+This allows people with suicidal thoughts find or regain hope, get help and find adaptive ways to cope with despair and psychological pain.
+In addition, 113 aims at empowering, teaching and training health care professionals, gatekeepers throughout society, relatives and friends in order for them to overcome their reluctance to address suicidal thoughts and behaviour for those in need.

 Who we are

 113 Suicide Prevention is the national Dutch suicide prevention centre, financed mainly by the Dutch Ministry of Health, Welfare and Sport (Ministerie van VWS).
 Our organization has been active as an independent care provider since September 2009.
-We employ psychologists and psychiatrists and a large group of fully trained volunteers who let us provide round-the-clock confidential support through chats and phone calls.
+We employ psychologists and psychiatrists and a large group of fully trained volunteers who allow us provide round-the-clock confidential support through chats and phone calls.
 113 works in close cooperation with the mental health institutes' crisis centres.
-Together, these professionals are available 24 hours a day, 7 days a week across the Netherlands for crisis dialogues, psychological treatments or referrals to a medical practitioner.
+Together, these professionals are available 24 hours a day, 7 days a week across the Netherlands for crisis dialogues and psychological treatments.

 Mental health services